Practice Before the Registrar

 • confidently advocate at a registrar’s hearing with knowledge of practice and procedure

-Highlights of the 2021 update:
+Highlights of the 2025 update:

 Editorial Board

-Master Stuart Cameron — Supreme Court of BC, Vancouver
+Registrar Meg Gaily — Supreme Court of BC, Vancouver

-Registrar Scott A. Nielsen — Supreme Court of BC, Vancouver
+Master Scott A. Nielsen — Supreme Court of BC, Vancouver

-Gregory T. Palm — Hamilton Duncan, Surrey
+Gregory T. Palm — Hamilton Duncan Law Corporation, Surrey

 Authors